SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/tutorial-sign-up.md

 ## Form actions

-1. Select **Actions** from the left menu to choose what happens after submission:
+1. Select **Actions** from the left menu to choose what happens after submission.

-    * Do not select **Create request**.
+1. Do not select **Create request**.
 The subscriptions will activate automatically, so no action is required by the support team.

-    * Select **Manually if submitter is unknown.
+1. Select **Manually if submitter is unknown.
 Automatically if submitter is known**.
 If the email address submitted in the form matches an email address in SuperOffice, the form submission is processed automatically.
 Otherwise, it must be processed manually.

-    * **Add contact to selection**.
+1. **Add contact to selection**.
 Choose the selection you created in step 1.
 Use this selection to keep track of contacts added via this form.

-    * **Add interest to contact**: Select the interest called **Newsletter**.
+1. **Add interest to contact**: Select the interest called **Newsletter**.
 This interest will be added to contacts who submit this form.

-    * **Email response**: Select or [create a form response][2] to send to contacts when their form is processed.
+1. **Email response**: Select or [create a form response][2] to send to contacts when their form is processed.
 For example, to inform the customer of your company's privacy policy.
 The email can also include a link to [manage subscriptions][6].

 ![Define your form actions -screenshot][img6]